intervexual/drawpride/README.md

 Drawing Pride Flags in Python using the drawsvg library.

-See examples.ipynb for examples of how to make flags. :)
+See [examples.ipynb](https://github.com/intervexual/drawpride/blob/main/examples.ipynb) for examples of how to make flags. :)

 ## Basic drawing
-Support for drawing:
+Support for drawing as SVG and PNG:

 Stripes:
 * Horizontal lines